The Whole Truth (The Twilight Zone)

 "The Whole Truth" is episode 50 of the American television anthology series The Twilight Zone.
-It originally aired on January 20, 1961 on CBS.
-It was one of the six episodes of the second season which was shot on videotape in a short-lived experiment aimed to cut costs.
+It originally aired on January 20, 1961 on CBS, on the same day in which John Fitzgerald Kennedy took office as President of the United States of America.
+It was one of the six episodes of the second season that was shot on videotape in a short-lived experiment aimed to cut costs.